pschmeddes/pschmeddes.github.io/STIP1 OutSystemsStandards/2 Integrations/Integrations.md

 logic.
 They must be simple wrappers that expose server actions in a normalized format.
 I.e. canonical data structure.

-## Integrations with systems from external parties
+## Integrations with systems from external parties {#IntegrationswithsystemsfromExternalParties}

 The ESB is responsible for the data exchange with external parties.
 Given that external parties communicate with their own systems, the